mosip/documentation/docs/deploymentnew/on-prem-without-dns.md

     * This value should be fine for sandbox and pilot but you may have to increase the default to "12" for production.
     * The value can be updated on Longhorn UI after installation.
 * Access the Longhorn dashboard from Rancher UI once installed.
-* Setup Backup : In case you want to bacup the pv data from longhorn to s3 periodically follow [instructions](https://github.com/mosip/k8s-infra/blob/main/docs/longhorn-backupstore-and-tests.md).
+* Setup Backup : In case you want to backup the pv data from longhorn to s3 periodically follow [instructions](https://github.com/mosip/k8s-infra/blob/main/docs/longhorn-backupstore-and-tests.md).
 (Optional, ignore if not required)

 ### Setting up nginx server for Observation K8s Cluster

 *  For Nginx server setup we need ssl certificate, add the same into Nginx server.
 *  SSL certificates can be generated in multiple ways.
-Either via lets encrypt if you have public DNS or via openssl certs when you dont have Public DNS.
+Either via lets encrypt if you have public DNS or via openssl certs when you don't have Public DNS.
     *  Letsencrypt: Generate wildcard ssl certificate having 3 months validity when you have public DNS system using below steps.
        * SSH into the nginx server node.
        * Install Pre-requisites